suhasmaddali/suhasmaddali/README.md

 &emsp;&emsp; 🦸 [__Team Work__](https://github.com/suhasmaddali/Team-Work-/blob/main/README.md) - When building projects and talking to people about the outcomes, it is important to have team work so that it would be a whole lot easier for a team to improve the performance of the company.
 That's the reason why companies such as Apple and Facebook are improving their revenue as a result of a work from the team rather than individual efforts.
 Since I was more into teams, I was more involved in projects with teams and I have good amount of networking and team management skills.

 &emsp;&emsp; 🦸 [__Curiosity__](https://github.com/suhasmaddali/Creativity-/blob/main/README.md) - Being creative when building applications would lead to better and more innovative products.
-Some of the most remarkable and breakthroughs take place with curiosity in the field.
+Some of the most remarkable breakthroughs take place with curiosity in the field.
 I believe that having high levels of curiosity in endeavors could lead to better outcomes not only in the short run but in the long run as well.

 ## 🔨⚒️ Data Science Key Challenges: